Attendance Policy : guide for employees

 Medical exclusion will not count towards sickness absence triggers.
 Where the control of infection advice requires you to remain off work for a period after expiry of symptoms, this period will be regarded as medical exclusion with full pay.

-When you are experiencing a health related concern which may mean you are a risk to yourself or others, medical suspension may be appropriate as a supportive action.
+When you are experiencing a health-related concern that may mean you are a risk to yourself or others, medical suspension may be appropriate as a supportive action.
 This may relate to physical or mental health issues.

 A medical opinion is required in all situations: